Asynchronous Programming with Seastar

 11 Loops

 A majority of time-consuming computations involve using loops.
 Seastar provides several primitives for expressing them in a way that composes nicely with the future/promise model.
-A very important aspect of Seastar loop primitives is that each iteration is followed by a preemption point, thus allowing other tasks to run inbetween iterations.
+A very important aspect of Seastar loop primitives is that each iteration is followed by a preemption point, thus allowing other tasks to run in between iterations.

 11.1 repeat